 The Personal Life Perspective on the Family

-The personal life perspective on the family is essentially an Interactionist perspective and makes two basic criticisms of structural perspectives such as Functionalism, Marxism and Feminism’.
-Carol Smart is the main thinker associated with this perspective.
+The personal life perspective on the family is essentially an Interactionist perspective and criticises structural perspectives such as Functionalism, Marxism and Feminism for assuming the nuclear family is the dominant type of family and taking that as the base unit for analysis.

 Criticisms of Structural Perspectives

-1. They tend to assume that the traditional nuclear family is the dominant type of family.
+1. They tend to assume the traditional nuclear family is the dominant type of family.
 This ignores the increased diversity of families today.
 Compared with 50 years ago, many more people now live in other families, such as lone-parent families and so on.

 2. They are all structural theories.
 That is, they assume that families and their members are simply passive puppets manipulated by the structure of society to perform certain functions – for example, to provide the economy with a mobile labour force, or serve the needs of capitalism or of men.